react-native-webrtc/react-native-webrtc/README.md

 - Support iOS / Android.
 - Support Video / Audio / Data Channels.

+**NOTE** for Expo users: this plugin doesn't work unless you eject.

 ## Comunity

 Everyone is welcome to you our [Discourse community](https://react-native-webrtc.discourse.group/) to discuss any React Native and WebRTC related topics.